Our Sponsors

 • Many families became more aware of autism spectrum disorder.

 • Pediatricians began doing more screening for autism spectrum disorder, as recommended by the American Academy of Pediatrics.
 Children are identified earlier, which is a good thing.
+When more children are screened and diagnosed, more can receive tailored supports they need to thrive.

 • Schools became more aware of ASD, and children began receiving more appropriate special education services.